How to Aim Sparks Away With an Angle Grinder: Positioning for Safety

 Maintaining Safe Distances From Flammable Materials

-Before you start grinding, take a moment to identify any flammable materials nearby.
-Establish a safe work zone that keeps these materials at least 35 feet away from your angle grinder.
-Using fire-resistant barriers can also help contain sparks and protect your workspace from potential hazards.
+Before you start grinding, identify any flammable materials near the work area.
+Create a safe work zone that keeps these materials at least 35 feet away when space allows it.
+Use fire-resistant barriers when you cannot move every item.

 Identify Flammable Materials Nearby